uvatoc/uvatoc.github.io/src/content/week4.md

 # Peer Evaluation

-Your first peer evalution is due by your week 4 prep meeting.
+Your first peer evalution is due with your week 4 writeup.
 Please complete it following these instructions: [Peer Eval](/peer_evals).

 # Schedule